esheldon/nsim/config/README.md

         - exploring likelihood is very noisy in T,Fb,Fd
         - prior evaluation wrong?

+    - sim-eg10 logpars
+    - sim-eg11 linpars
+        - for both looks very biased, similar to bdf
+        - tried low noise see same, so this is perhaps some mathematical error in the P,Q,R
+        - tried priors during looks same

-- I'm seeing some low arates.
+- for bdf I'm seeing some low arates.
 And generally strange arate distribution with a pileup at 0.52 or so
   - saw better arate with prior during.
 But did a run and it did not help.